yapo-chile/Legacy-Data-Analytics-data-content/send_email_besedo/README.md

 # send_email_besedo pipeline
 # send_email_besedo
-This pipeline get statistics about the review of ads and times that take.
+This pipeline get quantities of time that take manual ads review process for each queue and send an email with the amounts according to delay and the corresponding percentage.
 ## Description
+This pipeline get data of review_log, ad_actions and actions_state, and calculate the time in minutes it takes to review the ads of the day.
+When they are calculated, it classifies them according to time periods and get the numbers of ads for each time lapse according his queue.
+Finally save data in excel format and send this information for email.

 ## Pipeline Implementation Details